croatian pavilion at the 60TH

 J

-James Bridle, Jamie Pazmiño, Janez Janša, Janine Thüngen-Reichenbach, Jasmina Cibic, Javier Areán Alvarez, Jeanno Gaussi, Jelena Fužinato, Jelena Jureša, Jemima Yong, John Rowley, José Madrigal Despaigne (JoMa), Juan Cruz, Julieta Aranda, Julija Zaharijević
+Jamie Pazmiño, Janez Janša, Janine Thüngen-Reichenbach, Jasmina Cibic, Javier Areán, Jelena Fužinato, Jelena Jureša, Jemima Yong, John Rowley, Juan Cruz, Julieta Aranda, Julija Zaharijević

 K

-Karlo Štefanek, Katarina Zdjelar, Kathy Prendergast, Katya Muromtseva, Kendell Geers, Kira O’Reilly, Krasimira Butseva, Kristina Leko, Kruno Stipesević
+Karlo Štefanek, Katarina Zdjelar, Kathy Prendergast, Katya Muromtseva, Kendell Geers, Kruno Stipesević

 L